 Your first bank account is a big deal.
 It’s up there with getting your driver’s license as one of the first steps into adulthood.
 A bank account frees them from asking you for money and from relying on cash in their pocket.

 A debit card also makes teenagers think about money in a different way.
-It’s not as tangible as cash and they will have to get into the habit of checking their account online to keep informed of their debits and credits.
+It’s not as tangible as cash so they’ll have to get into the habit of checking their account online to track their money.

 When it comes to choosing the right account, involve your teen in the process.
 Get information from a branch or sit down with them to look at bank account options online.
 Discuss the benefits of the account, how it keeps money safe and accessible, how it can help money grow.
 Outline what they also need to watch out for, like charges on the account.
 A no-fee account is a great place to start looking for you teenagers account.